The Vintner's Luck (film): Production

 The film was directed by Niki Caro and co-written by Caro and Joan Scheckel.
 The film is based on the novel The Vintner's Luck by Elizabeth Knox.
 Its development was announced in 2003, while Caro was promoting her previous film Whale Rider; Caro had learned that the novel's option was available for purchase and visited Knox's home doorstep with flowers.
 At that time, Knox said she was confident Caro would do the novel justice.

 However, after its release Knox was disappointed at the direction taken by the film.
 She felt Caro "took out what the book was actually about", referring to the romantic homosexual relationship between Sobran and Xas, which was a core aspect of the novel and was very noticeably toned down in the film version, though it still hinted at it.
 Knox said that she "laid in bed and cried for days" after being shocked and upset by how much it departed from her story.

+The Vintner's Luck was filmed in New Zealand, at Studio West in West Auckland.